matchbookiii/msan622/final-project/README.md

 ![IMAGE](multi.PNG)

 This last visualization is an interactive visualization.
 The benefit of making this visualization interactive is that the viewer can really study the methodology of the algorithms in play.
-This visualization reenacts the entire simulation for the first iteration.
+This visualization reenacts the entire simulation for the first iteration as a playback.
 Each algorithm is assigned the same bus starting positions and the same passenger demand profile, and the viewer can witness how exactly each algorithm gets it work done.

 Some notables: The elevator algorithm has the ability to do u-turns at any point, while the other two algorithms can only do u-turns at the ends.
 In the chain algorithm, buses are not allowed to pass the bus in front of them.